commotum/arc-analysis/BONGARD/Dictionary/primitives.md

 ### Line or Curve Endpoint

 An endpoint is a terminus where a line, arc, or polyline stops.
 Graph paths begin and end at endpoints; drafting conventions place arrowheads at endpoints to indicate vectors; railway diagrams mark termini with thick dots.
 Algorithms like Douglas–Peucker treat endpoints as immutable while simplifying intermediate points.
 In visual reasoning, panels may qualify only if every stroke’s endpoint contacts the frame border, distinguishing them from strokes that float internally.

+### Line Slope

+Line slope captures the steepness and direction of a line relative to a reference axis, typically horizontal.
+A positive slope rises left to right, a negative slope falls, and zero slope is perfectly horizontal; vertical lines can be treated as having undefined slope.
+In visual puzzles, membership may depend on whether lines share the same slope, differ systematically, or fall within a particular angular range, making orientation-by-gradient the deciding feature.

 ### Loop